TheStoicBear/Stoic-4WD/README.md

-# Bears 4WD System
+# Stoic 4WD System
 ![20240118_235630_0000](https://github.com/TheStoicBear/Stoic-4WD/assets/112611821/c96fb936-bd48-4818-bec1-fede7f6fc83e)

-The Bears 4WD System is a script for Grand Theft Auto V (GTA V) that enables players to switch between 4WD mode and 2WD (rear-wheel drive) mode in compatible vehicles.
+The Stoic 4WD System is a script for Grand Theft Auto V (GTA V) that enables players to switch between 4WD mode and 2WD (rear-wheel drive) mode in compatible vehicles.
 This system enhances the off-road and all-terrain capabilities of SUVs, vans, and off-road vehicles by adjusting vehicle handling parameters.

 ## Usage
-To use the Bears 4WD System in GTA V, follow these instructions:
+To use the Stoic 4WD System in GTA V, follow these instructions:

 In the game, open the chat or console.